 Initiating and overseeing ballots of proposed IEEE standards within its scope, including:

-Approving Project Authorization Requests (PARs) from a subgroup or the Sponsor
+Approving Project Authorization Requests (PARs) from a subgroup or the Sponsor.

 Submitting a proposed PAR to the IEEE-SA Standards Board for consideration.
-Following approval of the PAR, the Sponsor shall submit necessary requests for extension, modification, or withdrawal of the PAR as required by the IEEE-SA Operations Manual
+Following approval of the PAR, the Sponsor shall submit necessary requests for extension, modification, or withdrawal of the PAR as required by the IEEE-SA Standards Board Operations Manual.

 Submitting draft standards from a subgroup or the Sponsor to the IEEE-SA for Sponsor ballot.

-Maintaining the standards developed by the Sponsor in accordance with the IEEE-SA Standards Board Operations Manual
+Maintaining the standards developed by the Sponsor.

-Acting on other matters requiring Sponsor effort as provided in these procedures
+Acting on other matters requiring Sponsor effort as provided in these procedures.

-Cooperating with other appropriate standards development organizations
+Cooperating with other appropriate standards development organizations.

-Protecting against actions taken in the name of the Sponsor without proper Sponsor authorization
+Protecting against actions taken in the name of the Sponsor without proper Sponsor authorization.

-Limiting distribution of the membership roster to appropriate parties
+Limiting distribution of the membership roster to appropriate parties.

-Communicating with the IEEE-SA Standards Board on specific Sponsor activities as needed
+Communicating with the IEEE-SA Standards Board on specific Sponsor activities as needed.

-Handling appeals as described in Clause 9
+Handling appeals as described in Clause 9.

+Access and use IEEE’s data, including personal data, from IEEE systems for the purposes intended, including to support the technical development work on the standard, and only in compliance with IEEE or IEEE-SA Privacy and data privacy policies.

 2.1 Sponsorship

 This clause may be modified.
-Replace shaded text with the name of the Sponsor.
+Replace shaded text with the name of the Sponsor or “Sponsor/the Sponsor”.

 The Sponsor is responsible for the development and coordination of standards project(s) including their maintenance after their approval as standard(s) by the IEEE-SA Standards Board.
-Specifically, the Sponsor is responsible for those IEEE-SA Standards Board approved project(s) for which Sponsor has been identified or assigned as either the sole sponsor or a joint sponsor.
+Specifically, the Sponsor is responsible for those IEEE-SA Standards Board approved project(s) for which the Sponsor has been identified or assigned as either the sole sponsor or the primary sponsor.
 The development and maintenance of standards shall be accomplished as defined within the clauses of these Policies and Procedures.

-2.2 Joint-Sponsor responsibility/accountability

-This clause shall not be modified.
-Replace shaded text with the name of the Sponsor.
-If the sponsor will not jointly sponsor standards, then the text below shall be removed and replaced with the words "Not applicable."

-The Sponsor shall complete a joint sponsorship agreement for jointly sponsored projects.

 3.0 Officers

-This clause shall not be modified except to add additional officer roles.
+This clause shall not be modified except to add additional officers.

-There shall be a Sponsor Chair, Vice Chair(s), a Treasurer, a Recording Secretary and an Executive Secretary.
+There shall be a Sponsor Chair, a Vice-Chair(s), a Treasurer, a Recording Secretary and an Executive Secretary.
 A person may simultaneously hold the positions of Treasurer and another office, other than Sponsor Chair.

-The Sponsor Chair shall be a member of any grade of the IEEE and a member of the IEEE-SA.(IEEE-SASB Bylaw 5.2.1) The officers shall organize the Sponsor; oversee the Sponsor’s compliance with these Policies and Procedures; and submit proposed documents approved by the Sponsor (with supporting documentation) for appropriate review and approval by the IEEE-SA Standards Board.
-Officers shall read the training material available through IEEE Standards Development Online.
+The officers (and any person designated to manage the Sponsor ballot) shall be members of any grade of the IEEE, or IEEE Society affiliates, and also members of the IEEE-SA (see IEEE-SA Standards Board Bylaws Clause 5.2.1 on “Participation in IEEE standards development”).
+The officers shall organize the Sponsor, oversee the Sponsor’s compliance with these Policies and Procedures, and submit proposed documents approved by the Sponsor (with supporting documentation) for appropriate review and approval by the IEEE-SA Standards Board.
+Officers shall read the relevant training material available through IEEE Standards Development Online.

-3.1 Election or appointment of Sponsor officers
+3.1 Election or Appointment of Officers